igniteram/protractor-cli/README.md

 ### Attributions

-Cliptor was mainly inspired by [WebdriverIO’s](https://github.com/webdriverio/webdriverio) cli.
+Protractor-CLI was mainly inspired by [WebdriverIO’s](https://github.com/webdriverio/webdriverio) cli.
 I would also like to give credit to the Angular’s Protractor community for creating such a wonderful project which inspired this project development.